Emmyblaze12/Senior-Data-Engineer-Assessment/Task1/Dynamic_RLS.md

 PATHCONTAINS() evaluates whether the manager exists within the employee hierarchy path.

 This grants visibility to all descendants in the hierarchy while preserving security.

+## Practical Considerations

+In enterprise environments, USERPRINCIPALNAME() must match the format stored in EmployeeEmail.

+For on-premises Active Directory integrations, I would validate naming conventions during implementation to prevent RLS failures caused by mismatched login identities.